rmkingham/Kingham.TSWD/Final.Project.md

 ### Personas

 The following personas were designed to represent three different type of people who might view this presentation.
+People will come to this with varying knowledge and opinions on baseball and third basemen in the game.
+Each of these three people has a different current involvement with the game.
 (Click pictures for sources)

 This is Grace.

 [![Girl with baseball and bat](https://rmkingham.github.io/Kingham.TSWD/images/Grace.jpg)](https://www.pinterest.com/pin/291467407127890428/?lp=true)